Anti-Sex Trafficking Volunteer Opportunities

 Every Thursday night, a team of volunteers hit the streets of Atlanta to pass out meals, hygiene products, and our homelessness support line.
 The goal is to not only meet immediate needs, but to form trusting relationships with our friends on the street in order to help them transition off the street whenever they are ready to make that decision.

 We are currently looking for volunteers interested in serving on our Homelessness Department’s Support Line team.
 We are looking to shift this support line from a business hours format to a 24/7 format, similar to our Anti-Sex Trafficking Department’s hotline.
 Training and background checks will be required.
 If interested, please click the interest form button below.

 Youth Prevention Volunteer Opportunities

-Huddles are weekly small group mentoring sessions for boys and girls ages 8 to 12 designed to develop capacity for healthy relationships, practice skills to navigate abusive or exploitative situations and cultivate intrinsic strength, value and purpose.
+Huddles are weekly small group mentoring sessions for boys and girls, aged 8 to 12, designed to develop capacity for healthy relationships, practice skills to navigate abusive or exploitative situations, and cultivate intrinsic strength, value, and purpose.
 Mentors for our Huddles program go through a training and background check process.

 Each Saturday morning, a team of volunteers throws a block party in one of the strategically-identified neighborhoods we serve.
 Going door-to-door, teams check in on families and provide activities for neighborhood children, such as art projects and outdoor games.